zhoufeng1989/notes/bigdata/thesis/dynamo.md

 Decentralized failure detection protocols use a simple gossip-style protocol that enable each node in the system to learn about the arrival (or departure) of other nodes.

+## Implementation
+In Dynamo, each storage node has three main software components: request coordination, membership and failure detection, and a local persistence engine.
 > Written with [StackEdit](https://stackedit.io/).